Last Updated on

 With QuickBooks, you can:

-QuickBooks makes it easy to pay, track, and record your bills with an easy-to-use dashboard.
+QuickBooks online makes it easy to pay, track, and record your bills with an easy-to-use dashboard.
 Like online banking, this service is available anywhere, and you can pay multiple vendors and bills at the same time.

 Since each mile is worth about 54 cents in tax deduction or mileage reimbursement to the IRS, it’s important to keep track!
 QuickBooks gives you the platform to make tracking these miles easy, and the data is logged accurately and automatically.

-Managing multiple streams of income and expenses can hard to monitor which is why I love QB’s income and expense feature.
+Managing multiple streams of income and expenses can hard to monitor which is why I love QB’s income and expense tracking feature.
 It automatically imports transactions from bank and credit card accounts and will integrate other platforms like PayPal, Square, and more.
 You can sort these transactions automatically or customize your data.

 The only caveat to this feature is you have to watch how QuickBooks categorizes each expense.
 It is usually correct, but sometimes the software guesses and files it away incorrectly.
 It’s not a big deal, but something to keep in mind, especially during tax season.